 A major issue with Warband is that the game is incredibly aged at this point and being fresh on consoles they should have maybe done a bit of work on improving it.
 While the world feels gritty and exciting it's quite ugly at this point.
 This carries from the regular soldiers, to the castles and generally the closed in environments.
 They work fine though it's not as pretty as most titles on the console are and it feels very slow paced.
 You can move slightly faster on horseback though even those are a bit awkward yet fun to ride around and slash enemies.
 Combat feels authentic with tense battles and arrows also feel authentically deadly.
 When hit with one you feel the hit through vibration and it also sticks proudly out of you which is somewhat great.

 Mount and Blade: Warband is a decent port though it might have been nice to at least get some of the DLC or bring in some potential mod support as that is definitely a thing many console games are doing these days.
 That aside I enjoyed the multiplayer finding it to be an exciting experience where some interesting times are sure to be had.
 Matches are great feeling tense, yet filled with death and adventure with a horde of players battling it out.
 The campaign was definitely a bit drab lacking direction and feeling empty, though I suppose it's there if you'd like to check it out.
 If you're checking out the Warband on consoles it most likely won't be for the campaign, but the multiplayer is a good time.

-Review Done on Mount and Blade: Warband for Xbox One
+Mount and Blade: Warband Review on Xbox One